gaschgithub/microrhythm-analysis/README.md

 **stylistic clusters**:

-- **Salsa and Joesón** exhibit the closest microrhythmic similarity, consistent with their shared derivation from son-based rhythmic organization.
+- **Salsa and Joesón** exhibit the closest microrhythmic similarity, consistent with their shared derivation from son-based rhythms.
 - **Cumbia** appears closer to Salsa/Joesón than to Brazilian genres, plausibly reflecting Caribbean rhythmic influence and shared approaches to off-beat timing.
 - **Bossa Nova and Brazilian Funk** form a more distant group relative to the above,